dfelinto/blender-manual/manual/video_editing/sequencer/sidebar/strip.rst

 Hold Offset Start/End
    Offset of the uncut strip content.
 Current Frame
-   Position of the Playhead relative to the start of the active strip.
+   The frame number relative to the start of the active strip.

 Source